Format guide

 How does King of the Court work in padel?

 Two pairs play a short match on one court.
-The winners stay on and face the next pair from the queue.
-The losers go to the back of the line.
-Points accumulate individually across all matches, and the session continues until the organizer ends it or a time limit is reached.
+The winners stay on for the next game.
+Points accumulate individually across all matches, and the session continues until the organizer ends it.

 How many players do you need for King of the Court?